espocrm/documentation/docs/user-guide/reports.md

 ## Displaying on dashboard

-You can display any report on dashboard.
-In order to do it, you need to add Report dashlet and then pick the needed report at the dashlet options.
+You can display any report on the dashboard.
+In order to do it, you need to add the Report dashlet to the dashboard and then pick the needed report from the dashlet options.

-Grid reports can be displayed as a chart, a chart with totals or only totals.

 For grid reports it's possible to display:

 * Chart
 * Chart & Total
 * Total
-* Table (as of v2.7.0)
+* Table

 For list reports it's possible to display:

 * List
 * Total (number or records)

-List reports can be displayed as a list or a total number of records.
+For list reports, you can either display the list or records or only the total number of records.

 Dashlet with only totals displayed: